maxnolte/river_forecast/README.md

 ## Contributing

 river_forecast is in its early stages and highly experimental.
 Please get in touch with me ([maxnolte](https://github.com/maxnolte)) if you have any feedback or suggestions!

+## Next Steps

+- Include precipitation data.
+- Show forecast in dash application.
+- Generalize to more rivers from rivermap.ch (Let me know if you have a preference!).

 ## License